111: Moon Zero Two

 Oops.
 Looks like we’ve got company.
 It’s the unwelcome wagon.

-Welcome Wagon International is a company that greets new home owners with a bundle of coupons and advertisements from local businesses.
+Welcome Wagon International has been greeting new homeowners with a bundle of coupons and ads from local businesses since 1928.
 For more than fifty years the company employed “hostesses” that made the home visits in person; in the U.S. that ended in 1998, when the company bowed to changing demographics and acknowledged that with so many two-income families, there was often no one home to meet a hostess.
 Welcome Wagon Canada continues to use home visits.

 They come in great flavors, too.
 There’s Raspberry Red, Burnt Umber, and, of course, Chartreuse.